 While you can’t keep your email address under lock and key, you can defend yourself.

 From a technical standpoint, use a combination of different tools to provide layers of security.
-At a minimum, deploy regularly-updated anti-virus and anti-malware, email filtering to help keep hazardous emails out, and keep your machines patched.
-You can add two-factor authentication, email encryption and other services to further reduce the risk.
+At a minimum, use email two-factor authentication, email filters to help keep hazardous emails out, and keep your machines patched.

 To answer our client’s question, unfortunately a few crafty emails will get past even the most sophisticated filters.
 In those cases, think of yourself as a “human firewall”.
 Know how to identify suspicious emails, take advantage of your company’s cybersecurity training and don’t click!